A short proof of the deformation property of Bridgeland stability conditions: The support property is preserved

 where the first equality holds since the central charges of all $E_i$ are aligned, the first inequality holds by assumption, and the second inequality is the triangle inequality. \end{proof}

-The proof strategy is thus clear: if $E \in \cA$ is $Z_1$-stable with $Q(v(E)) < 0$, then it must be $Z_0$-unstable; wall-crossing gives a $t \in [0, 1)$ such that $E$ is strictly $Z_t$-semistable; by the Lemma, one of its Jordan-H\"older factors will also violate the inequality, and we proceed by induction.
-To make this argument work, we have to show that we can find such a wall, and that this process terminates.
+The proof strategy is thus clear: we use wall-crossing for the path of stability functions $Z_t = Z + t\cdot u \circ p$ on $\cA$, for $0 \le t \le 1$.
+If $E \in \cA$ is $Z_1$-stable with $Q(v(E)) < 0$, then it must be $Z_0$-unstable; wall-crossing gives a $t \in [0, 1)$ such that $E$ is strictly $Z_t$-semistable; by the Lemma, one of its Jordan-H\"older factors will also violate the inequality, and we proceed by induction.
+To conclude, we have to show that we can find such a wall, and that this process terminates.

 \begin{Lem} Given two objects $A, E \in \cA$, denote their phases with respect to $Z_t$ by $\phi^t(A), \phi^t(E)$, respectively.
 If the set of $t \in [0,1]$ with $\phi^t(A) \ge \phi^t(E)$ is non-empty, then it is a closed subinterval of $[0,1]$ containing one of its endpoints. \end{Lem} \begin{proof} The condition is equivalent to $\frac{-\Re Z_t(A)}{\Im Z_t(A)} \ge \frac{-\Re Z_t(E)}{\Im Z_t(E)}$, which is a linear inequality in $t$. \end{proof}